ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

 ** IN WORK - DOCUMENTATION IS INCOMPLETE AND IN ACTIVE DEVELOPMENT **

-This tutorial will teach you the steps needed to configure an acquisition using a PXIe-148X module with a Leopard Imaging IMX490 camera and familiarize you with the basic functionality provided by the Acquisition Getting Started Example.
+This tutorial will teach you the steps needed to configure a generation using a PXIe-148X module and familiarize you with the basic functionality provided by the Generation Getting Started Example and Create CSI-2 Packet TDMS Files VI.

 ### Table of contents
 {: .no_toc }